 Gather the ingredients.

-Chill a medium-sized mixing bowl in the refrigerator.
+Chill a medium-size mixing bowl in the refrigerator.

 Meanwhile, place the cold water in a small bowl.
-Sprinkle with gelatin and let it stand for one minute.
+Sprinkle with gelatin and let it stand for 1 minute.

 Add boiling water and stir the mixture until the gelatin is dissolved.
 Set that bowl aside.